Lotte Profohs

-Lotte Profohs, also Lotte Profohs-Leherb (* 16 November 1934 in Vienna as Li(e)selotte Cäcilie Profohs; † 6 November 2012 ibid.), was an Austrian graphic artist and painter who was close to Expressionism.
+Lotte Profohs (16 November 1934 – 6 November 2012), also Lotte Profohs-Leherb, was an Austrian graphic artist and painter who was close to Expressionism.

 Biography

-Lotte Profohs was the youngest child of Hermine Stephanie Heller (1897-1975) and Leopold Ferdinand Profohs (1895-1985).
+Lotte Profohs was born on 16 November 1934 in Vienna as Li(e)selotte Cäcilie Profoh.
+She was the youngest child of Hermine Stephanie Heller (1897–1975) and Leopold Ferdinand Profohs (1895–1985).
 The latter was a k.u.k.(Royal-hatter; his father and grandfather already practiced this profession.
 Leopold Ferdinand and Hermine Stephanie Profohs both came from Vienna Austria, where Lotte Profohs and her siblings grew up in the 2nd and 3rd district.
 From the third grade of primary school until her graduation Lotte Profohs attended Sacré Coeur am Rennweg in the 3rd district.
 Her brother Leopold (1921-1940) served in the infantry in the Second World War and was killed two years after the war began.
 Her sister Emilie (* 1926) now lives in Bordeaux, France.

 Profohs studied at the Academy of Applied Arts from 1949 at the age of 15, where she also met her husband Helmut Leherbauer (Maître) Leherb.
-The two attended classes together at the Academy and in 1955 they transferred together to the Academy of Fine Arts at Schillerplatz.
+The two attended classes together at the academy and in 1955 they transferred together to the Academy of Fine Arts at Schillerplatz.
 In December 1955 they married in the Rochuskirche in Vienna's 3rd district.
-Their witnesses were the sculptress Trude Fronius and Franz Seipert.
-On the 24 May 1960 Anselm Daniel Leherb († 11 July 2001) was born, her only child.
+Their witnesses were the sculptor Trude Fronius and Franz Seipert.
+On 24 May 1960, Anselm Daniel Leherb (d.
+11 July 2001) was born, her only child.
 She has only one granddaughter, Angela.

-Lotte Profohs was buried at the age of 77 in the Vienna Central Cemetery.
+Lotte Profohs died on 6 November 2012 in Vienna.
+She was buried in the Vienna Central Cemetery.